 changes the interval and timeout values for monitoring our test resource.

 Still not too bad?
-Well, it's not finished yet if you start to notice this message in /var/log/messages: (BTW, "ouput" is NOT my typo.:)
+Well, it's not finished yet if you start to notice this message in

 WARN: There is something wrong: the first line isn't read in.
 Maybe the heartbeat does not ouput string correctly for status operation.
 Or the code (myself) is wrong.

 It may seem not so harmful when predefined resources and services are all up and running, and can migrate between nodes without any problem.
-However, we experienced mysterious hearbeat behaviors from time to time when such messages were flooding /var/log/messages.
-For example, when our failed test resource was detected, but could not be restarted, heartbeat started to just completely ignore the resource.
-No further actions were taken.
-This may not be related, but it hasn't occurred since the above error was eliminated.
+However, we experienced mysterious hearbeat behaviors from time to time when such messages were flooding

+closely, we noticed that resources like httpd, mysqld, and our test resource are all defined as Heartbeat Resource Agents, which "are basically LSB init scripts - with slightly odd status operations".
+Odd where?
 The status operation has to really report status correctly, AND, it has to print either OK or running when the resource is active, and it CANNOT print either of those when it's inactive.
 For the status operation, we ignore the return code.

 This sounds quite odd, but it's a historical hangover for compatibility with earlier versions of Linux which didn't reliably give proper status exit codes, but they did print OK or running reliably.